ajvera/picture-this/README.md

 ##Porpoise
 ![Alt text](http://www.rekindlingthewaters.com/wp-content/uploads/2012/06/porpoise.jpg)

-Picture-this is a web-based photo album application that will allow users to create view and curate photo albums.
+Picture-this is a web-based photo album application that allows users to create view and curate their own collections of photo albums.

 ##Members
 * Stephanie Lane